How freezing dog food properly preserves nutrients (and what NOT to do)

 dan.callaghan

-February 23, 2026Thanks so much, Eloise, we really appreciate it.
-If your sister is looking into this topic, she’s very welcome to share the post with her.
+23 February 2026Thanks so much, Eloise, we really appreciate it.
+If your sister is looking into this topic, you’re very welcome to share the post with her.
 We publish new articles on our blog regularly, so do have a browse when you get a moment.
 You can also follow us on Facebook, where we post frequent updates and practical tips about dog nutrition.